Benefit from tax free rental income and capital growth by acquiring commercial property in a property pension

 The great thing about investing in commercial property with a pension is the two forms of income – Capital Value and Rental Income are tax-free

 There are two types of pension scheme that allow you to buy property.
 A Self Invested Personal Pension (SIPP) or a Small Self-Administered Scheme (SSAS) can purchase commercial property as well as commercial and agricultural land.
 Once purchased, the property or land can be let to your company or a third party.
-This gives rise to tax-free rental income paid into the pension scheme bank account.
+This gives rise to tax-free rental income and capital growth by acquiring commercial property in a property pension with rental income paid into the pension scheme bank account.

 Rather than making new contributions to a pension many of our clients transfer old employer pensions (final salary and money purchase) into SIPP or SSAS pensions that allow them to invest in property.
 This is a simple process however it is important to have an investment plan so that you can decide on the right SIPP or SSAS scheme provider for you.
 If you are transferring a pension you also need to consider any benefits that you are losing.